tobsirl/AWS-Certified-DevOps-Engineer/README.md

 #### Question 2

-A Serverless application uses API Gateway to perform searches.
-API Gateway is configured with a non proxy integration to a backing lambda function which queries DynamoDB.
-You need to ensure that a searchString parameter is included in the request.
+A _Serverless_ application uses API Gateway to perform searches.
+API Gateway is configured with a _non proxy integration_ to a backing _lambda function_ which queries _DynamoDB_.
+You need to ensure that a _searchString parameter_ is _included_ in the _request_.
 What should you confirm to ensure this parameter is required?
-(Chose one)
+(Choose one)